A Theory of Socially Responsible Investment

 49 Pages Posted: 21 Oct 2019 Last revised: 4 Nov 2020

 We characterize necessary conditions for socially responsible investors to impact firm behavior in a setting in which firm production generates social costs and is subject to financing constraints.
 Impact requires a broad mandate, in that socially responsible investors need to internalize social costs irrespective of whether they are investors in a given firm.
 Impact is optimally achieved by enabling a scale increase for clean production.
-Socially responsible and financial investors are complementary: jointly they can achieve higher welfare than either investor type alone.
+Socially responsible and financial investors are complementary: jointly they can achieve higher surplus than either investor type alone.
 When socially responsible capital is scarce, it should be allocated based on a social profitability index (SPI).
-This micro-founded ESG metric captures not only a firm's social status quo but also the counterfactual social costs produced in the absence of socially responsible investors.
+This micro-founded ESG metric captures not only a firm’s social status quo but also the counterfactual social costs produced in the absence of socially responsible investors.

 Keywords: Socially responsible investing, ESG, SPI, capital allocation, sustainable investment, social ratings